Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 end
 ```

-Here's an example of when committing using a message that doesn't contain the `[ref: #<number>]` pattern:
+After saving the file you will get the follwing error when your commit message that doesn't contain the `[ref: #<number>]` pattern:

 ![Error when using bad commit message](/assets/images/example-error.png "Error when using bad commit message")

 *An error when using bad commit message*

-Here's a successful commit message that passed the hook:
+And here's a successful commit message that passed the hook:

 ![A successful commit message](/assets/images/example-commit-success.png "A successful commit message")

 *A successful commit message*

-### Tip
-If you want to ignore git hooks, add the  `--no-verify` argument to your git command.
+**Tip:** If you want to ignore Git hooks, add the  `--no-verify` argument to your git command.
 Please only do this only if you absolutely know what you are doing.

 <!---
 ### Prohibt unwanted code